w3c/wai-curricula/content/designer/visual-design.md

 Students should be able to:

 * design layouts to support text resizing without loss of content and functionality
-* design layouts to support text zooming and enlarginf in different viewport sizes and through multiple breakpoints
+* design layouts to support text zooming and enlarging in different viewport sizes and through multiple breakpoints
 * design layouts that adapt their content view and operation to portrait and landscape orientations
-* design layouts with sufficient target sizes to support tapping
+* design layouts with target sizes that adapt to different screen sizes and screen configurations
-* design layouts to support user customization line height, as well as spacing between paragraphs, words, and letters
+* design layouts to support user customization of line height, as well as spacing between paragraphs, words, and letters
-* design meaningful focus orders that adapt to different viewports, screen sizes, and breakpoints
+* design meaningful focus orders that adapt to different viewports, screen sizes, and multiple breakpoints

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Explain that people with low vision often need to resize text to read it properly.
-Discuss with students the differences between web sites and applications that preserve content and functionality when resized up to 200% and those which do not.
+* Discuss with students the differences between web sites and applications that preserve content and functionality when resized up to 200% and those which do not.
+Explain that some people  often need to resize text to read it properly.
 For references on how to ensure text resizes up to 200%, see technique [G179: Ensuring that there is no loss of content or functionality when the text resizes and text containers do not change their width](https://www.w3.org/WAI/WCAG21/Techniques/general/G179).
 * Discuss the use of multiple screen sizes, screen configurations, and style sheets by people with low vision.
 Explain that these configurations often go beyond the traditional mobile, tablet, and desktop breakpoints.
 * Show examples of user interfaces showing up in both portrait and landscape modes.
 Explain that the ability to show an interface both in portrait and landscape is important for people who cannot change their device orientation due to mobility impairments.
+* Show examples of different user interfaces that support customizing line height as well as spacing between paragraphs, words, and letters to support readability.
 * Show examples of different tap targets and explain that some people have difficulty to tap smaller targets due to mobility impairments.
 Explain that tap targets need to be large enough to accommodate different people's needs.
-* Show examples of different user interfaces that support customizing line height as well as spacing between paragraphs, words, and letters to support readability.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design different paper prototypes with different interface layouts considering text resizing, line height, spacing between paragraphs, words, and letters.
+* Practical &mdash; Students design different prototypes with different interface layouts considering text resizing, line height, spacing between paragraphs, words, and letters.
 Assess how students consider text resizing, line height, and spacing between paragraphs, words, and letters.

 {% include excol.html type="end" %}